 Structure and Physiology

 This fungi is a conidiophore, or a sexual spore generating aerobic fungus.
-A. niger is a xerophilic fungi, which means that it is a mold that does not require free water for growth and can grow in humid environments.
+A. brasiliensis is a xerophilic fungi, which means that it is a mold that does not require free water for growth and can grow in humid environments.
 This organism is responsible for food spoilage and black mold.

 Transmission and Disease

-Although it is primarily a plant pathogen, in rare cases humans may become ill from A. niger but this is only if the patient stuffers from aspergillosis.
+Although it is primarily a plant pathogen, in rare cases humans may become ill from A. brasiliensis but this is only if the patient stuffers from aspergillosis.
 Aspergillosis is a serious lung disease that is caused from infection by fungi and other genus Aspergillus.
 Aspergillosis is more common among agricultural workers that inhale peat dust.
 Peat dust is the accumulation of decayed vegetation or organic matter, which can be very rich in Aspergillus spores.